LibrePCB/LibrePCB/README.md

 *Note: Instead of installing the dependencies and building LibrePCB manually, you could install the package [librepcb-git](https://aur.archlinux.org/packages/librepcb-git/) from the AUR.
-The package clones and builds the latest version of the `master` branch from GitHub.*
+The package clones and builds the latest version of the `main` branch from GitHub.*

 #### Installation on Mac OS X